syncfusion-content/xamarin-docs/Xamarin/SfDataGrid/Selection.md

 }
 {% endhighlight %}

-The following code explains how to get the selected item in code-behind using the `SelectionChanged` event.
+To get the selected item in code-behind using the `SelectionChanged` event, follow the code example:

 {% highlight c# %}
 dataGrid.SelectionChanged += DataGrid_SelectionChanged;